OndraM/ci-detector/README.md

 PHP library to detect continuous integration environment and to provide a unified interface to read the build information.

-The detection is based on environment variables injected to the build environment by each of CI server.
+The detection is based on environment variables injected to the build environment by each CI server.
 However, these variables are named differently in each CI.
-This library contains adapter for each supported CI server, which handles these differences, so you don't have to, and you can make your scripts (and especially CLI tools) portable for multiple build environments.
+This library contains adapters for many supported CI servers to handles these differences, so you don't have to, and you can make your scripts (and especially CLI tools) portable to multiple build environments.

 ## Supported continuous integration servers